CWR Asset Management Suite

 Font Awesome Icons, preferring Pro Light for menus, functional indicators and buttons.

 Open Sans and Open Sans Condensed for the typeface.

-Color choices are broad due to categories of design needs that I term "cards".
+Color choices are broad due to categories of design needs that we term "cards".

-But like many skills, with experience the UX practitioner increases and strengthens one’s ability to anticipate needs through analysis which aids the creation phase of design; if you have been constructing software for many years, research, documentation, representation may be very instant, alive, and intuitive.
+But like many skills, with experience the UX practitioner increases and strengthens their ability to anticipate needs through analysis - which aids the creation phase of design; if you have been constructing software for many years, research, documentation, representation may be very instant, alive, and intuitive.

 Stack Ranking Users Needs

 Researched users’ needs and the sponsor’s needs — the stakeholders, then stack rank the lists of needs and group them with similar requirements.
 The collection of information can be different when designing a product from scratch, as my current product is, instead of renovating an existing product.
 My main approach is conducting research for samples, asking a lot of questions, conducting interviews, collecting user feedback, polling, product comparisons, documenting via lists and text, then wireframing to gather more feedback in order to make decisions.

 The interviews and documentation to make wireframes allows the designer to create a mental model of the product needs.
 Because some of the functionality was already coded this helps the team explain how things might function, even as the UI designs change over time.
 Having something on the canvas provided an easy place to start.
 This is always true - find something to start on the design, even if it is just a rectangle with some labels - getting started gets design kickstarted - to what?
 50% done!

 Consider things laterality and think about methods, designs, markets, competitive software, and how to improve the product overall.
 I think of product design as an array, based on experience - for example, time is a dimension in software.
 Considering this globally you can consider as you are working how to both expand or contract the functionality, how to display to users systems processes and needs.

 Exploring possible menu interfaces